LorenzoRottigni/nuxt3-paypal/README.md

 npx nuxi module add nuxt3-paypal
 ```

 That's it!
-You can now use My Module in your Nuxt app ✨
+You can now use nuxt3-paypal in your Nuxt app ✨

 ## Contribution